-Paring knives are also great for younger kids to begin to use a knife when you feel that a 6 inch chef's knife might be a little too big for smaller hands.
+Paring knives are also great for younger kids to begin to use a knife when you feel that even a 6-inch chef's knife might be a little too big for smaller or unskilled hands.

 Boning Knife: Make No Bones About It!
 You Need One!

 The fourth knife you need to have is a boning knife.
 Boning knives have very sharp tips to make piercing meat and skin much safer and easier.
 Boning knives are primarily designed for disjointing, and cutting through tendons, ligaments, and other connective tissue when removing meat from the bone.
 Boning knives can be used not just for meat, but also for fish and poultry as well.